tonypdmtr/68hc08/asm8.md

 |`Invalid second argument`                              |The second value or expression supplied is not correct.
 |`Missing value between commas`                         |Found two (or more) commas without a value in between.
 |`Possibly duplicate symbol "<SYMBOL>"`                 |The symbol shown has already been defined.
 The word 'possibly' suggests that a symbol may have been truncated to 19 (or `#MaxLabel`) characters, and thus not appear duplicate to the user, only to the assembler.
 It also suggests that the original may have been written for case-sensitive assembly but you turned the option off.
-|`Repeater value is invalid`                            |The repeater value (the :n part of the opcode) is a positive integer number.
+|`Repeater value is invalid`                            |The repeater value (the :n part of the mnemonic) is a positive integer number.
 |`Symbol "<SYMBOL>" contains invalid character(s)`      |The symbol shown contains characters that are used in special ways and, therefore, cannot be part of a symbol because they will cause ambiguities.
 For example, a quote within a symbol is not allowed.
 |`Undefined symbol "<SYMBOL>" or bad number`            |The string shown is either a symbol that hasn't been defined at all, or it is a number that has some error, for example: `$ABCH` and `$FFFFF` are not valid hex numbers.
 The first contains an invalid character while the second is greater than 16 significant bits (`$FFFF`) in non-MMU mode.
 |`USER: <USER TEXT>`                                    |This is a user generated error via the `#ERROR` directive.